Photography At The Summit Nature & Conservation

-Deposit: $395 / Tuition: $2,395
+Deposit: $395 / Tuition: $2,595

-This workshop provides participants the opportunity to learn from, photograph alongside, and network with the very individuals who are uniquely positioned to help with your career development.
+This workshop provides participants the opportunity to learn from, photograph alongside, and network with the very individuals who are uniquely positioned to help them with their career development.
 While many nature workshops provide you with an opportunity to shoot outstanding nature photos, we take it one step further by truly offering you a chance to both expand your portfolio and to expand your network.
 Included in the instructional sessions will be lectures on conservation photography, freelance photography, and marketing and software/technology.

 The workshop classroom is located at the National Museum of Wildlife Art.

 The workshop hotel is the Alpine House, call and mention the Summit Nature Workshop for the discounted group rate.

 A rental car is encouraged, but not needed.
 Many venues require a drive and can be spread out, however, we promote car pooling and many attendees without cars can get everywhere they need.

 The daily drives consists of early morning shoots, then to Workshop HQ, back to town, and then lastly back to Workshop HQ for the nightly presentation.
 If you don’t drive, pitch in for gas.
 If you do, carpool a few and get your gas paid for!

 Make sure to pack clothing options for all days.
 They are long days so you may change at least once a day so pack extra for that.
 Jackson in the fall usually gives you a mix of all weather.
 The most important thing is to bring WARM clothes for the morning shoots that start before sunrise.
 This includes many layers, hats, gloves, and anything else to keep you warm dealing with your cold, metal equipment.

 You will also want to bring a few more formal options (if you desire) for the welcome and closing receptions.